 Get two fee-free transfers when you register with Azimo.
 Receive a special exchange rate on your first transfer and why not send a loved one a gift for the International Day of Family Remittances?

 Why are remittances so important?

 The positive impact of remittances on the global economy cannot be overstated.
 Now more than ever, people need faster, cheaper, safer ways to send money abroad.
 The International Day of Family Remittances 2021 is a great way to highlight the global lifeline that remittances provide at this difficult time.

 Family remittances should be faster, cheaper and safer

 For decades, banks and money transfer shops have overcharged hard-working people to send money abroad.
 Some providers charge as much as 10% in fees and hidden costs.
-In 2020, that’s not acceptable.
-It’s also why we built Azimo, the money transfer service for hard-working people.
+In 2021, that’s not acceptable.
+It’s also why we created Azimo, the money transfer service for hard-working people.

 Azimo is up to 90% cheaper than other money transfer providers, with fantastic exchange rates and low, transparent fees.
-We’re building the most advanced money transfer service in the world, with instant or one-hour transfers to more than 80 countries.
-Our mission is to use technology to make financial services affordable and available to all.
+We’re building the world’s most advanced money transfer service, with instant or one-hour transfers to more than 80 countries.
+Our mission: is to use technology to make financial services affordable and available to all.

 Your money is always safe with Azimo.
 We use the latest encryption and anti-fraud technology to keep your transfers secure.
-Even better, you can use our award-winning apps to send money from your sofa, then track your transfer as it heads to its destination.
-Email and push notifications keep you updated, every step of the way.
+Even better, you can use our award-winning app to send money from your sofa, then track your transfer as it heads to its destination.
+Email and push notifications keep you updated every step of the way.